 Overview of Requirements and Restrictions

-All undergraduate students in the College of Arts & Sciences must complete three competency requirements: the First Writing Requirement, the Second Writing Requirement and the Foreign Language Requirement.
+All undergraduate students in the College of Arts & Sciences must complete three competency requirements: the First Writing Requirement, the Second Writing Requirement and the World Language Requirement.
 More information on these subject areas, their related credit requirements, competency exemptions and University restrictions can be found in sections below.
 Once a student matriculates, all area and competency requirement must be completed in the College of Arts & Sciences at U.Va.

 All courses for these requirements must be taken for a grade and for credit.